TheOdinProject/curriculum/JS101/running-javascript.md

-There are several different ways to run javascript code and which one you pick depends greatly on what it is you're trying to accomplish.
-This short lesson describes some of the most common... all of which you are likely to use as you learn to code.
+As you learn to write JavaScript you are going to have many opportunities to code-along with various tutorials, complete exercises and practice what you've learned by writing your own code.
+Because JavaScript is such a dynamic language there are _many_ ways to run the code you write.
+All of them have their advantages and disadvantages and which one you use will depend mostly on what you're trying to accomplish.
+For example, if you're working on a project for your portfolio it is important that you create it from scratch on your own computer, however if you're just playing around with a new method you've learned then it might be wise to use the quicker and easier method of loading up a website that does the set-up work for you.
+If you're completely new to coding then this lesson might not mean too much to you just yet, so read it and keep it in the back of your mind.
+Feel free to come back when it's time to start writing code!

 ## On a website